Ideal Implants are Ideal for Dr. Dean Kane’s Patients Wanting Saline Implants

 History of the Silicone and Saline Implants leading to Ideal Implants

 During this time, the silicone shell / saline implant became popular in the United States.
 The side-effect of such implants were the round, full and tight projection / appearance in many patients.
-Even with over-filled saline implants, the shells would appear lose and wavy over time.
+Even with over-filled saline implants, the shells would appear loose and wavy over time.
 The 2 types of implants with some minor modifications remain today with the least amount of leakage historically.

 New Structural Design of Ideal Saline Implants